 When we think of Italian accommodations, images of Tuscan villas bathed in the sunlight, out on the rolling countryside, immediately come into mind.
 If not that, then series upon series of apartments in big cities like Rome and Milan, with their shuttered windows looking into narrow, cobblestoned streets.
+This slice of paradise also features beautiful beaches and ideal locations for a destination wedding.
 Italian accommodations could also be rustic estates out on the coast, with expansive gardens planted with fruit-bearing peach trees, birdbaths sparkling under the sunshine.
 But that’s the thing about hotels and accommodations in Italy - there’s a wide selection in that country of diverse landscapes.
 For instance, you can venture south to the town of Matera, recently named the European Capital of Culture, and you’ll find a plethora of cave hotels carved into ancient stone.
 If you’d like a different hotel experience, we recommend the following cave hotels in Italy.

 The Italian town of Matera is well-known for their cave dwellings, and this tradition extends to the Caveoso Hotel.
 Located in the Sassi di Matera UNESCO World Heritage site, Caveoso Hotel was built directly onto one of the town’s ancient rocks.
 Inside, the cavernous rooms are architecturally pleasing and plush despite the hard exterior, furnished with soft beds and cozy accouterments.
 All rooms face the south, giving each guest a majestic view of the district.
 With a Junior Balcony Suite, you can enjoy this vista as you take your breakfast or enjoy after-dinner room service.